 Police ABIS, Southeast Asia

-Innovatrics AFIS was deployed to support identification, verification, and ANSI/ISO verification.
+Innovatrics ABIS was deployed to support identification, verification, and ANSI/ISO verification.
 More than 160 million of 10 print records together with additional data have been migrated.
 While Latent editor was provided to extend latent fingerprints for higher accuracy, the Latent case module supported identification in the latent fingerprint database.
 Consequently, identification was supported in all latent and standard fingerprints combinations.
 SDKs made it possible to support enrollment stations and mobile kits including smartphone and tablet applications.
 Furthermore, all modalities were supported for 1:1 verification with additional 1:N support for fingerprints and face.

 The police have successfully implemented the new ABIS system to identify potential suspects.
 In fact, several cases were resolved using the solution.
 Even victims of natural disasters could be identified using the system.
 Additional modalities (face and iris) allow recognition of suspects and victims for cases where fingerprints were not available.